 - Never leave tack and equipment lying around the yard as this is very tempting for opportunist thieves - if it is not in use, it is much safer locked in the tack room.

 - Amid the excitement of a show or event, do not forget that your tack is vulnerable to thieves.
-Always lock your tack inside the horsebox or car when it is not in use.
+Always lock your tack inside the horsebox or car when it is not in use, ensuring it is out of sight to deter opportunistic thieves.

 - To deter thieves and to increase the likelihood of having stolen tack recovered, tack can be effectively marked with your postcode.
-Alternatively have your saddle security marked with "Datatag".
+Alternatively have your saddle security marked with "Datatag" or "Smartwater" could be used.

 To encourage you to protect your property, your insurer may allow discount for certain security provisions.
 Also remember that you can contact your local Crime Prevention Officer for advice on security.